alpegon/devops-capstone-project/README.md

 make upload-all-images
 ```

 Additionally the makefile can create/upload the images individually.
-Also the makefile can be use to create and delete the AWS EKS cluster.
+Also the makefile can be used to create and delete the AWS EKS cluster.

 ## Test the application